 PRESS RELEASE: FOR IMMEDIATE RELEASE

 Lighthouse for the Visually Impaired and Blind, Inc. is a 501(c)3 nonprofit that provides free vision rehabilitation to residents of Pasco, Hernando and Citrus counties.
 Lighthouse programs and services include outreach, independent living skills (IL), assistive technology, Braille, safe travel and support groups.
-We also offer Little Lighthouse for babies, year-round programs for children, transition to adulthood for teens, job readiness for adults, and crafts for seniors.
+We also offer Little Lighthouse for babies, year-round programs for children, transition to adulthood for teens, job readiness for adults, and drop-ins for seniors.
 Our employment initiative provides training and when possible, paid employment to people who are visually impaired and blind.